 - Want to Travel Sierra Leone: 21 Things to Know

-- 10 Best Things to Do in Sierra Leone
+- 15 Best Things to Do in Sierra Leone + 7 Day Itinerary

-My trip to Sierra Leone was sponsored by Visit Sierra Leone, but as always, all views are my own.
+My trip to Sierra Leone was sponsored by the Sierra Leone National Tourist Board, but as always, all views are my own.

 This page contains affiliate links meaning Big World Small Pockets may receive a small commission on any purchases at no extra cost to you.